licongcq/gazebo_ros_demo/README.md

 The visual recognition logic is very naive and relies on the color of the ball being perfectly white, since this is not a computer vision demo.
 But improvements with OpenCV are possible.

+# Usage

+Build:

+`cd src; catkin_init_workspace; cd..`

+`catkin_make`

+`source devel/setup.sh`

+Launch the simulation:

+`roslaunch my_robot world.launch`

+Launch the ball chaser:

+`roslaunch ball_chaser ball_chaser.launch`

+After startup the robot will try to locate the white ball with the camera and move towards the ball.
+You could drag the white ball in Gazebo editor to change its location.

 # Dependencies

 I created this project with the help of tutorials in Udacity [ND209](https://www.udacity.com/course/robotics-software-engineer--nd209) course, plus some personal spice.
 Dependencies I've used: